AKHIL907/python-flask-app/README.md

 # creating an ec2 instance for deploying flask app

-app where deployed and container are up
+app where deployed and container are up.To deploy the web app we need install the codedeploy agent on ec2 instance after running the codepipeline the webapp will host on the port 5000 followed by public ip odf ec2 instance(eg:http://3.14.80.239:5000/)

 ![container](https://github.com/AKHIL907/python-flask-app/assets/137915095/d5e6b8ef-3f46-4506-8ada-21e079559815)